awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 # About targets<a name="automation-working-targets"></a>

-The `Targets` parameter enables you to quickly define which resources in your fleet can run an automation\.
-For example, if you want to run an automation that restarts your managed instances, then instead of manually selecting dozens of instance IDs in the console or typing them in a command, you can target instances by specifying EC2 tags with the `Targets` parameter\.
+Use the `Targets` parameter to quickly define which resources in your fleet can run an automation\.
+For example, if you want to run an automation that restarts your managed instances, then instead of manually selecting dozens of instance IDs in the console or typing them in a command, you can target instances by specifying Amazon Elastic Compute Cloud \(Amazon EC2\) tags with the `Targets` parameter\.

-When you run an automation that uses a target, Systems Manager creates a child automation for each target\.
+When you run an automation that uses a target, AWS Systems Manager creates a child automation for each target\.
 For example, if you target Amazon Elastic Block Store \(Amazon EBS\) volumes by specifying tags, and those tags resolve to 100 Amazon EBS volumes, then Systems Manager creates 100 child automations\.
 The parent automation is complete when all child automations reach a final state\.

 **Note**
 Any `input parameters` that you specify at runtime \(either in the **Input parameters** section of the console or by using the `parameters` option from the command line\) are automatically processed by all child automations\.

-You can target resources for an automation by using tags, Resource Groups, and parameter values\.
+You can target resources for an automation by using tags, Resource Groups,and parameter values\.
 Additionally, you can use the `TargetMaps` option to target multiple parameter values from the command line or a file\.
 The following section describes each of these targeting options in more detail\.

 ## Targeting tags<a name="automation-working-targets-tags"></a>

-Many AWS resources support tags, including Amazon EC2 and Amazon Relational Database Service \(Amazon RDS\) instances, Amazon Elastic Block Store \(Amazon EBS\) volumes and snapshots, Resource Groups, and Amazon Simple Storage Service \(Amazon S3\) buckets, to name a few\.
+Many AWS resources support tags, including Amazon Elastic Compute Cloud \(Amazon EC2\) and Amazon Relational Database Service \(Amazon RDS\) instances, Amazon Elastic Block Store \(Amazon EBS\) volumes and snapshots, Resource Groups,and Amazon Simple Storage Service \(Amazon S3\) buckets, to name a few\.
 You can quickly run automation on your AWS resources by targeting tags\.
 A tag is a key\-value pair, such as Operating\_System\-Linux or Department\-Finance\.
 If you assign a specific name to a resource, then you can also use the word "Name" as a key, and the name of the resource as the value\.

 When you specify a tag as the target for an automation, you also specify a target parameter\.
 The target parameter uses the `TargetParameterName` option\.
 By choosing a target parameter, you define the type of resource on which the automation runs\.
 The target parameter you specify with the tag must be a valid parameter defined in the runbook\.
 For example, if you want to target dozens of EC2 instances by using tags, then choose the `InstanceId` target parameter\.
 By choosing this parameter, you define *instances* as the resource type for the automation\.
 Further, when creating a custom runbook you can specify the **Target type** as `/AWS::EC2::Instance` to ensure only instances are used\.
 The following screenshot uses the `AWS-DetachEBSVolume` runbook\.
 The logical target parameter is `VolumeId`\.